pivotal/docs-tap/scalability.hbs.md

 This is the simplest configuration and consists of the following services and workloads:

 - API Gateway workload
-- Search workload with in memory database
+- Search workload with in-memory database
 - Search processor workload
-- Availability workload with in memory database
+- Availability workload with in-memory database
 - UI workload
 - 3 Node RabbitMQ cluster